adam-p/yesterday-i-learned/random.md

 1. [Dude](https://www.youtube.com/watch?v=sdYiUw-lZrk) says it matters to differentiate "GPU" from "graphics card", the card on which the GPU is soldered.
 1. All natural numbers (N) are... integers (Z), which are all rational numbers (Q), which are all real numbers (R)
 1. You can't just add an aftermarket USB to wireless charging pad without needing wireless charging everywhere.
-1. Stop (my particular android) device from charging using `echo 0 > /sys/class/power_supply/battery/charging_enabled`.
-(Use 1 to re-enable, or 2 to blow the phone up.)
 1. [Adjectives](https://www.infoplease.com/language-arts/grammar-and-spelling/adjectives-versus-adverbs-introduction) are equivalent to "Adnouns".
 1. In the cryptocurrency world, you can just [clone a bunch of coins](https://techcrunch.com/2017/08/02/wtf-is-bitcoin-cash-and-is-it-worth-anything/) and end up having twice the amount of money (assuming people want to trade the cloned version).
 1. Apart from the literal meaning, ["per diem"](https://en.wikipedia.org/wiki/Per_diem) appears to mean "daily expense allowance" as well.